 In turn, José Miguel Mendoza, who claimed to represent shareholder Nicolás Polanía, also defended the statutory reform explaining that the shareholders’ meeting is the highest body of the company, that is, the primary constituent, and it is the entity that can make all the decisions that concern the company.

 He added that “Colombian law gives the assembly the power to approve important matters such as a merger or spin-off.
-If it were true that the assembly cannot deal with issues such as the approval of the takeover bid, it could not deal with larger issues either.
+If it were true that the assembly cannot deal with issues such as the approval of the takeover bid, it might not deal with larger issues either.

 Mendoza specified that even Sura’s own statutes in its article 23 grant the assembly the power to approve the segregation, which is nothing more than a sale of significant assets.
 “What was proposed in the reform was a natural development of what the statutes already say.”